Graphics-Programming-Virtual-Meetup/resources/readme.md

 #### Libraries
 - [vk-bootstrap](https://github.com/charles-lunarg/vk-bootstrap) - Library that simplifies the Vulkan initialization boilerplate.
 - [VulkanMemoryAllocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) - Memory allocation library that simplifies Vulkan memory allocation and provides decent performance.
-- [volk](https://github.com/zeux/volk) - Meta-loader for Vulkan that allows you to dynamically load entrypoints required to use Vulkan.
-It also simplify the use of Vulkan extensions.
+- [volk](https://github.com/zeux/volk) - Meta-loader for Vulkan that allows you to dynamically load entry points required to use Vulkan.
+It also simplifies the use of Vulkan extensions.
-- [SPIRV-Reflect](https://github.com/KhronosGroup/SPIRV-Reflect) - Can be used to extract descriptor and push constant information from SPIRV.
+- [SPIRV-Reflect](https://github.com/KhronosGroup/SPIRV-Reflect) - Can be used to extract descriptors and push constant information from SPIRV.

 #### Performance Best Practice
 - [Writing an efficient Vulkan renderer](https://zeux.io/2020/02/27/writing-an-efficient-vulkan-renderer/)